 Nowadays I work from home, and my morning routine is much more respectable: I lie in bed for a while and scroll through news articles, eat Weet-Bix with fresh fruit, and make a concerted effort to spend some time outside before I whip open my laptop.
 It’s a chilled-out life; I can breathe.

-“Sometimes I wonder if I’m getting sadder,” Stokes ruminates to BLUNT from her living room.
+“Sometimes I wonder if I’m getting sadder,” Stokes ruminates to us from her living room.
 “I don’t know, I used to think of myself as funny, but I don’t think I’m that funny anymore… Oh God, what’s happening to me!?”

 It’s always a good sign when an interview kicks off triggering an existential crisis, right?